Skip to main content

 Extension Structure

-Extensions follow a structure similar to EverShop modules.
+Extensions follow a structure similar to EverShop core modules.
 A typical extension includes:

 │ │ ├── route.json